You at 14 weeks pregnant

 Walking is a great form of exercise.
 To get yourself motivated, you could ask your partner or friend to go for a 30-minute walk with you.
 If you’re feeling tired or nauseous, you might want to go a shorter distance or try again the next day.

-Ask questions at pregnancy appointments or check with your GP if you’re unsure about exercise during pregnancy.
+Ask your doctor or midwife if you’re unsure about exercise during pregnancy.

 Your baby when you’re 14 weeks pregnant